Tomcattwo/xwing_ai2/web/README.txt

 01/21/2019  2.0.0/1.14.0   (Tomcattwo) Added complete 2nd Edition AI.
 This includes all ships/waves, updated to 2nd edition maneuvers and actions (drawn from http://xhud.sirjorj.com/xwing.cgi) and combined 1st Ed. v1.14.0 and 2nd Ed.
 2.0.0 into a single distributable package.
 Added icons to both 1st and 2nd editions to allow switching back and forth between them.
 Now the entire package can be distributed in a single distributable, and the user can elect to use the older 1st edition ruleset and AI or 2nd edition ruleset with 2nd edition AI.

+02/03/2019  2.0.1/1.14.0   (Tomcattwo) Updated version to 2.0.1.
+                           Put TIE/SF and Upsilon Class Shuttle in First Order Faction where they belong and removed from Empire Faction.
+                           Minor update to 2nd edition files to remove Scurrg H-6 Bomber from Rebel inventory and Firespray from Empire Inventory - per 2nd Edition ruleset.
+                           Changed Index2 to show Rebel faction first on main page and ships page, to align all the "good guys" (Rebel, Scum, Rebellion, Republic) on the left and all the "bad guys" (Empire, First Order, Seperatist) on the right.
+                           Minor change to Info2 file in Dedication No changes to 1st edition files
 -------
 Contact
 -------